What is a Scrum Team?

 While rotating the Scrum Master role can have some benefits, it’s important to carefully consider the potential dangers and plan accordingly to minimize any negative impacts on the team.

-How should a SM spend their time to be effective?
+How should a Scrum Master/Team Coach spend their time to be effective?

-As a scrum master, there are a number of activities that you can focus on in order to be effective:
+As a Scrum Master/Team Coach, there are a number of activities that you can focus on in order to be effective:

 Facilitating team meetings